josh7up/SurveyRestApi/README.md

 A Node.js REST API for survey data.
 Android client app code that works with this server is available at https://github.com/josh7up/AndroidSurveyFramework

-Note that the *.env* file contains environment-specific configuration for my Cloud9 instance where I have been testing this server.
-You will need to replace the contents with the appropriate configuration for your deployment.

 ##Installation

 1) Run `npm install` to install dependencies

 2) Install MongoDB: `sudo apt-get install -y mongodb-org` (assumes a linux distribution)

+3) Create a .env file in the root of this project.
+This is a property file with key-value pairs, and must include the following three properties:

+    SERVER_HOST=YOUR_SERVER_IP_STRING
+    SERVER_PORT=YOUR_SERVER_PORT
+    JWT_KEY=YOUR_JWT_SECRET_KEY

+   *Note: if you are running on a Cloud9 instance, server host will be "0.0.0.0".*

-3) Run `private/scripts/run-server.sh` to start mongo and the Node server.
+4) Run `private/scripts/run-server.sh` to start MongoDB and the Node server.

 The server should now be running and listening for http requests.
 You can test that the server is working by sending a GET request to